lesliefavela/lis786-lfav/index.md

 layout: default
 ---
 ## About Hechurros
-Our food is the reason we started Señor Churro Food Truck.
+Our food is the reason we started Hechurros.
 It’s too good not to share!
-We make our own Chorizos, hand cut Chimichurri and Churros from scratch.
+We make Churros from scratch and dress them your way.
 Fresh, quality ingredients and no shortcuts.
 ## Locations
 - 25 Turner Ave Elk Grove Village, Illinois(IL), 60007 (866) 968-7723
 - 60 N Mason Ave Chicago, Illinois(IL), 60644 (773) 287-5757